menpo/menpo/README.md

 Installation
 ------------
-Here in the Menpo team, we are firm believers in making installation as simple as possible.
+Here in the Menpo Team, we are firm believers in making installation as simple as possible.
 Unfortunately, we are a complex project that relies on satisfying a number of complex 3rd party library dependencies.
 The default Python packing environment does not make this an easy task.
 Therefore, we evangelise the use